 Fig. 17.
 Generating dynamic textures by the spatial-temporal CoopNets algorithm.
 For each category, the first row displays the frames of the observed sequence, and the second and third rows display the corresponding frames of two synthesized sequences generated by the learning algorithm.
-The observed and synthesized videos are of size 128 pixels \times 128 pixels \times 64 frames. (a) burning fire heating a pot. (b) waterfall. (c) water vapor. (d) burning fireplace. (e) flashing lights. (f) lake.
+The observed and synthesized videos are of size 128 pixels $\times$ 128 pixels $\times$ 64 frames. (a) burning fire heating a pot. (b) waterfall. (c) water vapor. (d) burning fireplace. (e) flashing lights. (f) lake.

-the descriptor model in [14], [15] is a main motivation of this paper, with the bonus of turning the unsupervised learning of the generator [25] into supervised learning.
+A third unique feature of our work is that the generator accumulates the MCMC transitions of the descriptor via MCMC teaching, and reproduces the MCMC transitions by direct ancestral sampling.
+In other words, the descriptor distills its MCMC algorithm into the generator.
+Powering the MCMC sampling of the descriptor model in [14], [15] is a main motivation of this paper, with the bonus of turning the unsupervised learning of the generator [25] into supervised learning.

-Our cooperative training method can be generalized to a conditional version for learning the conditional distribution of a high-dimensional output given an input, which may also be high-dimensional.
+Our cooperative training method can be generalized to a conditional version for learning the conditional distribution of a high-dimensional output given an input, which may also be highdimensional.
 Examples include image generation given class label, text description, or abstract sketch, as well as recovering depth map from image.
 In the conditional cooperative learning method, the conditional descriptor learns the objective function or the conditional random field, and the conditional generator learns to initialize the sampling or optimization algorithm for the objective function.